mauvencode/rest-app-back/README.md

 ## Load sample data
 Once app is running it is recomended load sample data to play with it.

-`$ PGPASSWORD='postgres' psql -h localhost -U postgres -p 5432 -d rest-app-back -f db_local.sample.sql`
+`$ PGPASSWORD='postgres' psql -h localhost -U postgres -p 5432 -d rest-app-back -f ./scripts/db_local.sample.sql`

 ## Endpoints documentation
 You can check all endpoints that are implemented using swagger doc url: